Heart bypass surgery creates a new route, called a bypass, for blood and oxygen to reach your heart.

 You may be able to leave the hospital 2 or 3 days after your surgery.
 The nurse will tell you how to care for yourself at home.
 You may be able to return to normal activities after 2 or 3 weeks.

 Recovery from surgery takes time, and you may not see the full benefits of your surgery for 3 to 6 months.
 In most people who have heart bypass surgery, the grafts remain open and work well for many years.

 This surgery does not prevent a blockage from coming back.
-However, you can do many things to slow it down.
-Not smoking, eating a heart-healthy diet, getting regular exercise, and treating high blood pressure, high blood sugar (if you have diabetes), and high cholesterol will all help.
+However, you can take steps to slow it down.
+Things you can do include: